mightymercado/bot-detection/README.md

 1. Testing each evasion script on commercial bot detectors to find a weak evasion.
 1. Reverse engineering some commercial bot detectors with still some readability.
 2. Code-reading Puppeteer-extra stealth and back reading github discussions.
-  - I feel it's a little hard to detect now because they now use Proxy & a clone of Reflect class.

 ## Personal Notes
+1. I feel it's a little hard to detect stealth today than last year because they now use Proxy & a clone of Reflect class.
-1. Stealth with only webdriver evasion on a non-virtualized machine seems to work on all sites except ones with Shape Security bot detection (e.g. nordstrom.com).
-So, I speculate that there must be a way to detect Puppeteer without tampering.
+2. Stealth with only webdriver evasion enabled on a non-virtualized machine seems to work on all sites except ones with Shape Security bot detection (e.g. nordstrom.com).
+So, I speculate that there must be a way to detect non-tampered Puppeteer instance.